HEPA Filters

 WHEN TO USE A HEPA AIR CLEANER

-The campus has generally assessed whether the use of portable or mounted High Efficiency Particulate Air (HEPA) filtration units, or other air cleaning systems, would reduce the risk of COVID-19 transmission and concluded that in most cases they should not be used because of the following:
+The campus has generally assessed whether the use of portable or mounted High Efficiency Particulate Air (HEPA) filtration units, or other air cleaning systems, would reduce the risk of COVID-19 transmission and concluded that in some cases they should not be used because of the following:

 In all cases, it is recommended that each use of a HEPA air cleaner be thoughtfully reviewed before purchase.
 Remember that ventilation is only one part of many strategies that limit the spread of Coronavirus.
 Weigh the above considerations before contacting EH&S to determine whether a HEPA filter could be an option.